 The time has come for educators to change the way they think about assessment.
 The old-fashioned "sage on a stage" approach is no longer viable in today's interconnected world.

 To create deep, meaningful learning outcomes, teachers need to rethink how they use assessments and what types of tasks are most appropriate for students to work through.

-In Hacking Modern Teaching, Mike Roberts helps you start this process by better understanding formative assessment strategies in the classroom, while de-emphasizing traditional grades.
+Mike Roberts helps teachers understand formative assessment strategies in the classroom while de-emphasizing traditional grades.

 Distinguishing formative and summative assessment